syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 Dim document As New WordDocument(inputFileName)

-'Accessess the styles collection that contains paragraph and character styles in Word document
+'Accesses the styles collection that contains paragraph and character styles in Word document

 Dim styleCollection As IStyleCollection = document.Styles